Tokyo cat cafe

 When my time is up I realise that the hour has gone extremely quickly.
 Between chatting with the customers, taking some photos and trying to move between each of the cats, there was plenty of amusement to fill the time.
 I could easily have stayed for a bit longer and I understand why some of the others were planning to do just that.
 Although at about $12 an hour, it could prove to be an expensive afternoon.

-It’s not simply about the animals, I realised.
+It’s not simply about the animals, I realise.
 Up on the sixth floor, away from the traffic noise and hectic Tokyo, this was a little bit of calm.
 For those who are pushed against thousands of others every day on the commute from home to work, I can appreciate they like the serenity of a quiet room with a couple of dozen cats and some like-minded friends.

 Humans seem to have always needed the comfort of animal companionship but I think it’s the emotional tranquility that they crave the most.
 For the residents of Tokyo, this can sometimes be hard to find.